self-improvements/study-springframework/spring-batch/README.md

 ### StepExecution

 This object which means try of a `Step` has information of step execution.
 It is created on every `Step` execution.
+If previous `Step` is failed, `StepExecution` of the next `Step` is not created.

+##### Relationship between JobExecution and StepExecution

+`JobExecution` is successful only when all of `StepExecution` are successfully finished.